Qylatrix/Cyart-red-teaming/README.md

 | glibc 2.38 - Buffer Overflow | Local | Linux |
 | Redis 8.0.2 - RCE | Remote | Linux |

-Zero-day = vendor does not know about it, no patch exists yet.
+Zero-day = vendor does not know about it yet, no patch exists.

 ![Exploit-DB](Screenshots/exploit-db.png)